matomo-org/developer-documentation/docs/Hooks.md

 By convention, the event name should be prefixed by the Plugin name.

 ## Categories of existing Hooks

+This is a complete list of available hooks.

 - [API](#api)
 - [ArchiveProcessor](#archiveprocessor)